zacksaiyed/Todo/README.md

 Functional Test: Change the UI local host URL in todo.feature file.
 <img width="744" alt="image" src="https://github.com/zacksaiyed/Todo/assets/59198949/ae16160e-2442-4823-83ad-6f999ca21b56">

+For Angular and Functional Test in Cucumber make sure npm i is executed first.

+To run the angular application run the command ng serve To run the cucumber functional test run the command npx wdio wdio.conf.ts

 Note: Clone the repo and you can run the projects on your local machine.

 The following three Desing patterns have been used :